 Desmonde joined the board in May 2018.
 Before moving to the Northwoods in 2015, Desmonde lived in New Orleans for 7 years where she attended law school and practiced as an attorney.
-Since moving to Wisconsin, Desmonde has served as an Elder Benefits Specialist and now works as an advocate for elders with Wisconsin Judicare while she studies for the Wisconsin Bar.
+Since moving to Wisconsin, Desmonde now works as a part-time staff attorney with Wisconsin Judicare.
 She also runs a remote consulting company for attorneys in Louisiana and writes on the side for outdoors media outlets as a member of the Association of Great Lakes Outdoor Writers.
 In her spare time, Desmonde enjoys fishing, cooking, playing with her huskies, and pretty much anything outside.
 She also serves on the Board of Directors for the Senior Resource Center and is a co-host on the Wisconsin Northland Outdoors radio show.

 Emily Neff is a Senior at Hayward Senior High School.
 She is the student representative to the board.